geeogi/async-python-lambda-template/README.md

 This template demonstrates how to build and test a lambda function which runs HTTP requests and AWS actions concurrently to achieve fast and cheap execution.
 The [src/](./src) directory contains two example scripts which scrape bitcoin news from online sources and publish aggregated documents to S3.
 The output of the scripts is simple but they demonstrate a pattern for concurrent Python using [asyncio](https://docs.python.org/3/library/asyncio.html), [aiohttp](https://docs.aiohttp.org/en/stable/) and [aiobotocore](https://github.com/aio-libs/aiobotocore).
 You can see an example of the documents produced by this lambda in the test [fixtures](./tests/fixtures/documents).

 This repository also includes a CloudFormation template which can be used to deploy the lambda and S3 infrastructure on AWS with appropriate IAM policies.

+## Should I use this template?

+This template is a good fit for any service that makes many HTTP requests or performs many AWS actions (e.g. S3, DynamoDB) such as a data scraping service or an aggregating service that needs to fetch or update many documents at a time.
+This template offers a quick-start with production ready and tested code.
+[Learn more](#Q&A).

 ## Setup